Pertussis vaccine: History

-Controversy in the 1970s-1980s
+Controversy in the 1970s–1980s

 During the 1970s and 1980s, a controversy erupted related to the question of whether the whole-cell pertussis component caused permanent brain injury in rare cases, called pertussis vaccine encephalopathy.
 Despite this allegation, doctors recommended the vaccine due to the overwhelming public health benefit, because the claimed rate was very low (one case per 310,000 immunizations, or about 50 cases out of the 15 million immunizations each year in the United States), and the risk of death from the disease was high (pertussis killed thousands of Americans each year before the vaccine was introduced).
 No studies showed a causal connection, and later studies showed no connection of any type between the DPT vaccine and permanent brain injury.
 The alleged vaccine-induced brain damage proved to be an unrelated condition, infantile epilepsy.
 In 1990, the Journal of the American Medical Association called the connection a "myth" and "nonsense".

-However, negative publicity and fear-mongering caused the immunization rate to fall in several countries, including the UK, Sweden, and Japan.
+However, negative publicity and fearmongering caused the immunization rate to fall in several countries, including the UK, Sweden, and Japan.
 A dramatic increase in the incidence of pertussis followed.
 For example, in England and Wales before the introduction of pertussis immunisation in the 1950s, the average annual number of notifications exceeded 120,000.
 By 1972, when vaccine coverage was around 80%, there were only 2,069 notifications of pertussis.
 The professional and public anxiety about the safety and efficacy of the whole-cell vaccine caused coverage to fall to about 60% in 1975 and around 30% by 1978.
 Major epidemics occurred in 1977–79 and 1981–83.
-In 1978 there were over 65,000 notifications and 12 deaths (see the chart of perussis notifications).
+In 1978 there were over 65,000 notifications and 12 deaths (see the chart of pertussis notifications).
 These two major epidemics illustrate the impact of a fall in coverage of an effective vaccine.
-The actual number of deaths due to these pertussis outbreaks was higher, since not all cases in infants are recognised.
+The actual number of deaths due to these pertussis outbreaks was higher since not all cases in infants are recognised.